behradeslamifar/kube-deploy/README.md

 # kube-deploy
 Why another Kubernetes installer?
 * Kubespray has too many options and manual installation with kubeadm not repeatable.
 Our goul is installer that uses best practices and dont had many optional parameters.
+* Initial cluster with kubeadm and you cant continue to maintain your cluster without this project
+* Reusage roles in other cluster installation.
+We try write roles seprately and anybody can use them seprately

 ## Versions Table
 | Component     |  v0.1 | Compatiblity Doc |